sluggets/simon-2.0/readme.md

 ## Getting started

-It runs in the browser, just open index.html with your favorite browser or go to http://simon.timlongoria.com(not live yet) to try it out!
+It runs in the browser, just open index.html with your favorite browser or go to http://simon.timlongoria.com (not live yet) to try it out!

 ### Instructions